University of Gloucestershire: Francis Close Hall

 Francis Close Hall site includes restored historic buildings close to Cheltenham's town centre.
-The campus can trace its history back to the Cheltenham Training College founded by the Revd.
-Francis Close in 1847.
+The campus can trace its history back to the Cheltenham Training College founded by the Rev. Francis Close in 1847.

 The campus is also home to the university's Special Collections and Archives service, the official repository for the historic records of the university and predecessor institutions.
 It contains several special collections relating to Gloucestershire and beyond.
-The department is custodian of the Bristol and Gloucestershire Archaeological Society Library, and curates and maintains the Gloucestershire Poets, Writers and Artists Collection, which includes works and artefacts relating to the Dymock Poets, Whittington Press, U A Fanthorpe, Michael Henry, James Elroy Flecker and the Forest of Dean Sculpture Trail.
+The department is custodian of the Bristol and Gloucestershire Archaeological Society Library, and curates and maintains the Gloucestershire Poets, Writers and Artists Collection, which includes works and artefacts relating to the Dymock Poets, Whittington Press, U. A. Fanthorpe, Michael Henry, James Elroy Flecker and the Forest of Dean Sculpture Trail.
 Other collections include the Local Heritage Initiative Archive.
 The service is open to staff, students and the public.

 The campus has a mix of humanities, education, natural & social science and creative arts, the latter housed in open-plan illustration and landscape architecture studios, with VR technology, 3D printers and model making workshops.

 Student accommodation is available in Shaftesbury Hall (on campus), Hardwick Halls and Pittville Student Village.
 Further accommodation includes St George's, St Mary's, Maidenhorn and Whitehart.